 Langdon Avenue Elementary School is a public elementary school in Los Angeles.
 The principal of Langdon Avenue Elementary School is Murray Macpherson, whose e-mail is firstname.lastname@example.org.
-625 students attend Langdon Avenue Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
-74% of the Langdon Avenue Elementary School students are "limited in English proficiency."
-52% of the 625 students here are paying reduced lunch prices.
+625 students attend Langdon Avenue Elementary School and are mostly Hispanic; Black, non-Hispanic; and Asian.
+65% of the Langdon Avenue Elementary School students have "limited English proficiency."
+94% of the 625 students here are paying reduced lunch prices.
 The student to teacher ratio at Langdon Avenue Elementary School is 16:1.
 Tiny Thinkers School is one of the nearest elementary schools.

 - Computer arts